Kyrgyz and Tajik security forces clash at border in water dispute | Law-Order

 Kyrgyz and Tajik security forces clash at border in water dispute

-The frontier, dating to the Soviet era, is poorly demarcated and minor border disputes between are frequent.
-The latest quarrel quickly escalated beyond the usual scale as border guards on both sides actively joined the fighting.
-However, the two countries' foreign ministries said late on Thursday they had agreed a ceasefire after hours of talks and would stick to it and pull back troops while resolving the conflict through diplomacy.
+The frontier, dating to the Soviet era, is poorly demarcated and minor border disputes are frequent.
+The latest quarrel quickly escalated as border guards on both sides joined the fighting.
+The two countries' foreign ministries said late on Thursday they had agreed a ceasefire and a troop pull-back after hours of talks.
+But a Kyrgyz government source said Bishkek feared it could permanently lose part of its territory after temporarily abandoning it.

 One Kyrgyz border outpost was on fire after a Tajik mortar attack, while Kyrgyz forces retaliated by capturing a Tajik outpost, Kyrgyz border guards said.
 Hundreds of people have been evacuated from adjacent villages.
 Clashes flared late on Wednesday along the frontier between Tajikistan's northern Sughd province and Kyrgyzstan's southern Batken province because of a dispute over a reservoir and pumping station, claimed by both sides, on the Isfara river.

 Residents on both sides threw rocks at each other before clashes escalated and the sides began exchanging gunfire on Thursday, according to the security agencies of both countries.
-Videos shared on social media showed people on the Kyrgyz side sitting in a trench to the sound of gunfire in the background.
+Videos shared on social media showed people on the Kyrgyz side sitting in a trench with the sound of gunfire in the background.
+Another video showed several houses - purportedly those evacuated by Kyrgyz villagers - set ablaze.
 Reuters could not independently verify the footage.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)